GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 6. Does the description of methods answer the questions where, when and how?

-7. Have ethics approval and consent of participants been obtained prior to starting the study.
+7. Have ethics approval and the consent of participants been obtained prior to starting the study.
 If not ,why not.

 8. Is the sampling technique clearly described?